Himolde-IBE110/Labs/Security/README.md

 Did it work?
 Need to add the **salt**!
 One way to avoid precomputed tables is to use the mechanism of salting.
 One of the characteristics of hashing algorithms is that they are numerically unstable: a small change in input generates a drastic change in output.
 In salting a string (salt) is added a prefix to the message before computing the hash.
 In this case, salts are representations of integers as strings.
-The site HashKiller.co.uk have collected passwords since 2007.
+The site HashKiller.co.uk (now changed to hashkiller.io) have collected passwords since 2007.
 What they do is just look for the password in a table they have built.
-Try again to reverse the hashes using the site HashKiller.co.uk, and verify that the salt correspondent to each of the following passwords is as follows:
+Try again to reverse the hashes using the site https://hashes.com/en/decrypt/hash, and verify that the salt correspondent to each of the following passwords is as follows:

 ```
 7ab9495396df849963e683d724f85086,632